How to Implement a Calculator

 ,+3

-Let's look at the code directly, along with a diagram to make it clear:
+Let's look at the code and a picture to make it clear:

 int calculate(String s) {